The large terrace and retaining wall we built some 17 years prior to the recent informal garden design

-We started the design solution by plotting circular arcs from several carefully sited centre points such that the resultant circles merged to create what at first glance seems a free form shape.
-This technique of using geometric forms to create apparently organic, free flowing lines give a strength and a subconsciously identifiable form to an informal garden design which feels comfortable and is very pleasing to the eye.
+We started the design solution by plotting circular arcs from several carefully sited centre points such that the resultant circles merged to create what at first glance seems a free-form shape.
+This technique of using geometric forms to create apparently organic, free-flowing lines gives strength and a subconsciously identifiable form to an informal garden design that feels comfortable and is very pleasing to the eye.

 Crucial to the lush look of the area was improving the thin chalky soil so that it would sustain a healthy lawn and good plant growth.
 To do this we needed to strip the shallow topsoil, re-grade the chalky subsoil then relay the topsoil with added organic matter.